‘No end in sight’: Inside the Biden administration’s failure to contain the border surge

 Rep. Veronica Escobar (D-Tex.), a vocal Biden defender, said the administration made the right call morally by exempting unaccompanied children from expulsion, calling it “a horrific thought.”

-The Biden administration’s scramble to add shelter capacity to house and care these children, Escobar said, is partly the result of the Trump administration’s chaotic handoff.
+The Biden administration’s scramble to add shelter capacity to house and care for these children, Escobar said, is partly the result of the Trump administration’s chaotic handoff.

 “Were they unprepared?
 Well, yeah, because there was no transition,” Escobar said.
 “The transition was an insurrection.”